 Epoetin alfa is used to treat anemia.
 It helps your body make more red blood cells.
-It can be given in the vein (IV) or by injection under your skin (subcutaneously).
+It can be given in the vein (IV) or as an injection under your skin (subcutaneously).

 Possible Side Effects

-- Blood sugar levels may changes.
+- Blood sugar levels may increase.
 If you are diabetic, changes may need to be made to your diabetes medication.

 - Weight loss

 - Bone, muscle and/or joint pain

 - Blood clots- a blood clot in your leg or arm may cause swelling, redness and warmth, and/or cause pain.
 A blood clot in your lungs may cause difficulty breathing, pain when breathing, and/or chest pain.

 Note: Each of the side effects above was reported in 5% or greater of patients treated with epoetin alfa.
 Not all possible side effects are included above.